LarsFredrikHolstTry/LarsFredrikHolstTry/README.md

 Hi, I'm **Lars Fredrik Holst-Try**.

-I'm a full stack developer, currently working as a frontend developer at an elctrician company.
+I'm a full stack developer, currently working as a frontend developer at an elctrician company (Avitell AS).

 I am currently working at [Avitell]([https://dialonce.ai](https://avitell.no/)) developing a BMS.